jebrinton/cs506finalproject/README.md

 - **Cloudiness:** Recorded via ceilometer and manual observations

 ### **Data Cleaning**
 - The DATE column was converted to datetime format and fixed as the index.
+- All other non-numeric columns (e.g. Station Name) were dropped.
-- Dropping columns that have less that 97% of data and filling in NaNs.
-Specifically for precipitation data, filling in NaN values that correspond to no rain with 0.
+- Dropping columns that have less that 99% of data and filling in NaNs in by using context from adjacent days (linear interpolation).
--

 ---

 ## **Maximum Temperature Regression and Precipitation Classification**

 ### **Response Variable Creation**
+*Baseline Question:* Can we predict tomorrow's weather with today's weather?
+Can we predict tomorrow's max temperature or precipitation with today's data?
 - **tmrw_temp:** Maximum temperature of the next day (regression based), created by shifting current day's maximum temperature.
 - **tmrw_rain:** Binary indicator (0 or 1) for rain occurrence the next day (classification based).